mcphitty/U4Connect2016/README.md

 The associated presentation can be found at https://www.dropbox.com/s/v51zau99annkunx/Portal%20Customization%20101.pptx?dl=0.

 Demo.zip contains the complete Visual Studio 2013 project for the sample assembly, unzip it, and open the SamplePortalUtils.sln solution file contained therein.
+It also contains the code to add to ceProcess.asp, index.asp, and menu.inc, to implement the demonstrated customizations, and the campus icon shown.

 bridgepage.asp is a sample session transfer page for bridging between Classic ASP and ASP.Net